CIVIC ENGAGEMENT OPPORTUNITIES

 Young at Heart

-Young at Heart connects the young, and the “young at heart” through programming and volunteering in local nursing homes, assisted living communities, and senior centers.
+Young at Heart connects the young, and the “young at heart” through programming and volunteering in local nursing homes, assisted living communities, and senior center.